 What is hereditary mixed polyposis syndrome?

-Hereditary mixed polyposis syndrome (HMPS) is a hereditary condition that is associated with an increased risk of developing polyps (growths of normal tissue that form lumps) in the digestive tract.
+Hereditary mixed polyposis syndrome (HMPS) is a hereditary condition that is associated with an increased risk of developing growths of normal tissue that form lumps, called polyps, in the digestive tract.
 As the name suggests, a variety of polyps may occur.
 The most common polyp type is the hamartomatous juvenile polyp.
 A hamartoma is a growth of normal-appearing tissue that builds up into a noncancerous tumor.
 However, the growth can turn into cancer over time.
 And, the term juvenile refers to the type of polyp (juvenile polyp), not the age of the person.
-Adenomatous polyps (growths in the lining of the colon that can become cancerous) and hyperplastic polyps (noncancerous growths in the lining of the colon) may occur as well.
+Adenomatous polyps, meaning growths in the lining of the colon that can become cancerous, and hyperplastic polyps, meaning noncancerous growths in the lining of the colon, may occur as well.
 People with HMPS also have an increased risk of developing colorectal cancer.

 What causes HMPS?